CoderCookE/td-express/README.md

 # TD-Express v0.2.1

 **TD-Express** is a Test-driven Design app that allows designers to compare live or local websites to original mock-ups.
-TDD uses a headless browser to take a screenshot and compares the screenshot to the designer's original specs.
+TDD screenshots the website with a headless browser and compares the image to the designer's original specs.
+Discrepancies are detected down to the last byte, and any differences are highlighted in red.

+Accurate.
+Fast.
+Reliable.
+Test-driven Design.

 Built on the Express framework.